airthreesixty/website-air360/content/en/product/app-analysis.md

 #title
 Your users at the heart of Air360
 #description
-Air360 allows you to have an unified user vision weather you are collecting data from multiple devices or domains.Create high quality first-party data segments that can be pushed to your tech stack, or used in your analysis.
+Air360 allows you to have an unified user vision weather you are collecting data from multiple devices or domains.
+Create high quality first-party data segments that can be pushed to your tech stack, or used in your analysis.
 ::

 ::product-description{color="#3C8BFF"}